esphome/esphome-docs/components/lvgl.rst

 .. note::

-    Zero degree is at the middle right (3 o'clock) of the widget and the degrees are increasing in a clockwise direction.
-The angles should be in the ``0``-``360`` range.
+    The zero degree position is at the middle right (3 o'clock) of the widget and the degrees increase in a clockwise direction from there.
+Angles are specified in the ``0``-``360`` range.

 **Actions:**

-- ``lvgl.arc.update`` :ref:`action <config-action>` updates the widget styles and properties from the specific options above, just like :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.arc.update`` :ref:`action <config-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 **Triggers:**